-For three years, the Heritage Energy Retrofit Grant program has been encouraging homeowners to improve energy efficiency and reduce greenhouse gas (GHG) emissions from their home, with guidance and incentives tailored to pre-1940 and Heritage Register homes.
-Forty-eight homes are enrolled in the program or have already completed retrofits.
+Since 2015, the Heritage Energy Retrofit Grant program has been encouraging homeowners to improve energy efficiency and reduce greenhouse gas (GHG) emissions from their homes, with guidance and incentives tailored to pre-1940 and Heritage Register homes.
 Starting with a home energy evaluation by a Registered EnerGuide Rating System Energy Advisor is a great way to identify ways to reduce energy use, improve comfort and cut GHGs.
 For the program, VHF has worked with program partner City Green Solutions and energy advisors knowledgeable about historic construction and the best ways to improve performance of older homes while respecting heritage character and avoiding unnecessary demolition and waste.*

 *For homes and buildings with heritage significance, any changes, including energy efficiency improvements, should be considered with reference to the Standards and Guidelines for the Conservation of Historic Places in Canada, and the companion publication, Building Resilience: Practical Guidelines for the Sustainable Rehabilitation of Buildings in Canada.